cerner/terra-dev-site/docs/NavigationConfig.md

 text | string | **Required**: Text to display as the link name. exampleType | string | Terra-dev-site options are 'home', 'pages' and 'tests', which the [routeConfiguration] builder uses to determine which kind of page should be built.
 A custom key can be provided to filter the menu and content created by the route builder for any links using non-site component pages. hasSubNav | boolean | Indicates to the builder the page has sub-navigation. component | ReactComponent | The component to render with the link.
 It must accept these props: `config`, `pathRoot`, `exampleType`, and `placeholderSrc`.
-The [routeConfiguration] builder will alway provide these props.
+The [routeConfiguration] builder will always provide these props.
 By default, terra-dev-site will use the Home and Components components. menuComponent | ReactComponent | The menu component to render with the link.
 It must accept these props: `config`, `pathRoot`, `exampleType`, `isSubMenu`.
-The [routeConfiguration] builder will alway provide these props.
+The [routeConfiguration] builder will always provide these props.
 By default, terra-dev-site will use the ComponentsMenu.

 #### Custom Navigation Example
 ```jsx